bjlkeng/bjlkeng.github.io/source/posts/lossless-compression-with-asymmetric-numeral-systems.rst

 (similar to Arithmetic coding) but is *much* more efficient.
 It's been used in modern compression algorithms since 2014 including compressors developed by Facebook, Apple and Google [3].
-As usual, I'm going to go over some background, some math, examples to help with intuition and finally some experiments with a toy ANS implementation I wrote.
+As usual, I'm going to go over some background, some math, some examples to help with intuition, and finally some experiments with a toy ANS implementation I wrote.
 I hope you're as excited as I am, let's begin!